 Mad Jack’s Sports Café

 Known more for its wings and beer on game days, you can count on Mad Jack’s Sports Café for brunch.
-Here you’ll find the only spot in Minneapolis Northwest that serves Breakfast Pizza – a 12” pizza crust topped with Alfredo sauce, mozzarella cheese, scrambled eggs, bacon and sausage!
+Here you'll find a delicious Breakfast Pizza – a 12” pizza crust topped with Alfredo sauce, mozzarella cheese, scrambled eggs, bacon and sausage.
 Other breakfast options include the Steak & Eggs, French Toast, Mad Jack’s Skillet and Jack’s Mad Muffin.
 The Breakfast Sandwich, Breakfast Burrito and Jack’s Mad Muffin are served with tater tots – and it’s never too early in the day for tots!

 Breakfast Without the Booze